How Do You Pull Up Decking Boards Without Damaging Them

 If you have nailed boards, the first thing you’ll want to do is to pry the nails out.
 You can use the claw side of a hammer or other prying tools, such as a crowbar.
 But how do you pull out nails without damaging the nails or the boards?

 If you are using a hammer, you will want to place a wooden block or any material under the hammer.
 It serves as leverage to make the nail easier to pull.
-It also helps you avoid making any scratch or dents on the boards.
+It also helps you avoid making any scratches or dents on the boards.
 When pulling out the decking nails, you can try gently rocking them out sideways.
 Doing so minimizes any tears and damage done to the boards.

 Besides a hammer, there are other equipment you can use.
 You can use a tool called a cat’s paw to reach flushed nail heads.
 To do this, position the claw near the nail head and hammer it to dig through the wood.
 Then, pry the nails out, similar to a hammer.
 It will, however, leave some markings.

 You can also use nippers to pull the deck nails out of the boards.
-For finished decking boards, you can try removing the deck nails from the backside after prying them out.
+For finished decking boards, you can try removing the decking nails from the backside after prying them out.
 Doing so will minimize damage to your decking boards.

 Unscrewing Decking Boards